processing/pr05-grant/2024_NewBeginnings/monthly-reports/pr05_2024_July_report_Claudine_Chen.md

 The main challenge met in this work was working with Gradle.
 The documentation has not been clarifying with respect to what plugins specifically do, and I would have to do extra searches to find out how to implement something using Kotlin, the new default and our chosen language, instead of Groovy, the previous long-time standard.
 Also, I had unexpected difficulties building from the commandline - the commandline build would break for situations that would build successfully from the Gradle menu in Intellij.

-Also, in an effort to create a process and resources that is intuitive and address the communities needs, a handful of people have been interviewed thus far about their own experiences developing libraries, which suggests some takeaways:
+Also, in an effort to create a process and resources that are intuitive and address the communities needs, a handful of people have been interviewed thus far about their own experiences developing libraries, which suggests some takeaways:
 - Most people expected documentation for building libraries to be on the website.
 This is a good idea, because not everyone knows to explore Github for information.
 - People eventually found resources using internet search.
 The information found and path followed varied by individual.
 This suggests existing information and resources are fractured and don't lead to predictable outcomes.
 - Needing to go to Processing to test the library grew tiresome after a while.
 Some would like a way to test library installation within intellij